mdekstrand/cs533-web/assignments/A2/index.md

 If you join or merge the movie genre table with your movie info or stats table on the movie ID, it will **duplicate** each movie for each genre it has.
 Grouping by genres and aggregating will then compute your aggregate statistics, such as the mean, correctly.
 :::

-{{mtodo}} For each of the 20 genres, compute the mean and a 95% bootstrapped confidence interval for the mean all-critic score.
+{{mtodo}} For each of the 20 genres, compute the mean and a 95% bootstrapped confidence interval for the mean all-critic rating.
 Show the result in a table.
 Does this look the same as the standard error CIs?

 :::{admonition} Group-Apply